-In March 2006, the FASB issued an exposure draft that seeks to make improvements to Statement of Financial Accounting Standards No. 132R ("SFAS No. 132R"), "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans".
+In March 2006, the FASB issued an exposure draft that seeks to make improvements to SFAS No. 132R, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans".
 The proposed amendment would not alter the basic approach to measuring plan assets, benefit obligations, or net periodic benefit cost (expense).
 Major changes to SFAS No. 132R proposed in the amendment include 1) the recognition of an asset or liability for the overfunded or underfunded status of a defined benefit plan, 2) the recognition of actuarial gains and losses and prior service costs and credits in other comprehensive income, 3) measurement of plan assets and benefit obligations as of the employer's balance sheet date, rather than at interim measurement dates as currently allowed, and 4) disclosure of additional information concerning actuarial gains and losses and prior service costs and credits recognized in other comprehensive income.
-The amendment's requirement for public companies to recognize on their balance sheet the asset or liability associated with the overfunded or underfunded status of a defined benefits pension plan would take effect for years ending after December 15, 2006.
+The amendment's requirement for public companies to recognize on their balance sheet the asset or liability associated with the overfunded or underfunded status of a defined benefit pension plan would take effect for years ending after December 15, 2006.
 Companies would be required to synchronize their measurement dates to the end of their fiscal years beginning after December 31, 2006.
+The Company is currently evaluating the potential impact of adopting SFAS No. 132R on the financial statements.r December 31 2006.
+The Company is currently evaluating the potential impact of the exposure draft on its financial statements.